frictionlessdata/datapackage-php/CONTRIBUTING.md

 * Login with GitHub which has permissions
 * click "Update"
 * all releases from GitHub appear as releases on Packagist

+## updating frictionlessdata schemas

+The json schemas for the frictionlessdata specs are stored locally as part of the package.

+They might change from time to time, to donwnload the latest specs run `composer update_registry`